Teradyne: History

 In 2000, Teradyne Connection Systems acquired Herco Technologies and Synthane-Taylor, and a year later they acquired circuit-board test and inspection leader, GenRad, and merged it into the Assembly Test Division.
 GenRad's Diagnostic Solutions, which made test equipment for the automotive manufacturing and service industries, became a separate product group for Teradyne.

 In 2006, Teradyne sold its two Boston buildings and consolidated all of its Boston-area staff to its current site in North Reading, Massachusetts.

 Teradyne grew its semiconductor test business with the addition of Nextest and Eagle Test Systems in 2008, serving the flash memory test market and high-volume analog test market, respectively.
 That same year, Teradyne entered the disk-drive test market with the internally developed Neptune product, which serves the data-intensive internet and computing storage markets.

-In 2010, Teradyne celebrated its 50th anniversary.
-The following year, it acquired LitePoint Corporation, a leading provider of test instruments for use with wireless products, such as laptops PCs, tablets, home networking and cell phones.
+In 2011, it acquired LitePoint Corporation, a provider of test instruments for use with wireless products, such as laptops PCs, tablets, home networking and cell phones.
 With the addition of LitePoint, Teradyne's product portfolio stretched from wafer test of semiconductor chips to system-level circuit boards to products ready for store shelves.

 Upon d'Arbeloff's retirement, George Chamillard assumed the post of President and CEO.
 He was replaced at his retirement by former CFO Mike Bradley.
 Bradley retired in January 2014, and was in turn replaced by Semiconductor Test Division president Mark Jagiela.

 Teradyne acquired Danish company Universal Robots in 2015.

-Teradyne operates major facilities around the world, with headquarters in North Reading, Massachusetts.